Contact Us

 Lori Connell

-Martha graduated from the Mi Esperanza beauty school in August 2012.
+Martha graduated from the Mi Esperanza Cosmetology School in August 2012.
 Since graduating, Martha has been employed by Hefziba Beauty Salon, where she performed her internship, a requirement for graduation.
 Martha is very happy with her job and enjoys the environment in which she works.
 She continues to learn and gain confidence in the beauty industry.
-Martha's boss is also very pleased with her work and work ethic Martha has.
+Martha's boss is also very pleased with her work and work ethic.
 She is very proud of her perseverance and commitment to her work.
 Martha is thankful to Mi Esperanza for the education and skills she now has to help support her family.

 Martha at a glance